BUCS110-B1-Fall2024/final-project-michael/template_final_project-master/README.md

 1. Start Menu
 2. Game score
-3. Controllable walls
+3. Controllable paddles
-4. Balls that bounce
+4. Balls that bounce off paddles
-5. Ability to add more balls
+5. Gamemode choice

 ### Classes

-- << You should have a list of each of your classes with a description >>
+1. Ball class creates the ball used with customizable features
+2. Rectangle class creates the paddles used, with customizable features
+3. Divider class creates lines that divide the screen
+4. Colors class are what I used to import files and images

 ## ATP